MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/send-texts-hololens.md

 - Select **Chat icon** (as seen here: ![Graphic showing the open chat icon.](media/RAHL_Text.png )), or say "Remote Assist, Open Chat."
 - Select the text preview field at the bottom of the chat window.
 This will bring up the holographic keyboard.
 Then:
   - Select characters in the holographic keyboard.
-You can directly tap each key.
+If you’re on HoloLens 2, you can directly tap each key.
   - Select **Microphone**, and then dictate your message.
 HoloLens will convert the message into text.
   - Connect a Bluetooth keyboard directly to the HoloLens and type your message.
   - Select **Send**.